 Market AppreciationMarket Appreciation

 But don’t think you’ll get sudden increases like that.
 Market appreciation is a long-term game but one that can pay off if you stay in it long enough.
 Since it depends on market forces, it’s mostly out of your control.
-But you can put things in your favor by buying a property in a neighborhood that is predicted to experience significant growth in the coming years.
+But you can put things in your favor by buying a property in a neighborhood predicted to experience significant growth in the coming years.

 Forced AppreciationForced Appreciation